The 2020 BSN Application Date Extended

-UW Tacoma Nursing takes a registered nurse, licensed in Washington State, to a Bachelor of Science in Nursing (RN to BSN) degree.
+The Nursing Program takes a registered nurse, licensed in Washington State, to a Bachelor of Science in Nursing (RN to BSN) degree.
 The courses support students in developing professionally.
 The program goals, in part, stress communication, critical thinking, cultural sensitivity, enhanced patient care, research and scholarship, health promotion and education, and adapting to changes in the healthcare setting.

-For passing the RN licensure exam (NCLEX), UW Tacoma Nursing awards advanced placement, which reduces the number of in-residence credits to 45.
+For passing the RN licensure exam (NCLEX), UW Tacoma School of Nursing and Healthcare Leadership awards advanced placement, which reduces the number of in-residence credits to 45.
 Please see a sample program plan for required courses.

 Applicants must already be Registered Nurses (RNs) who are licensed in the state of Washington.* (Not an RN?)